AikidoSec/firewall-node/README.md

 </div>
 </br>

+Runtime is an embedded security engine for autonomously protecting Node.js apps against common and critical attacks.

 Runtime protects your Node.js apps by preventing situations, like user input containing dangerous strings, which allow injection, pollution, and path traversal attacks in the first place.
-It runs autonomously on the same server as your Node.js app for simple [installation](#installation) and truly zero-friction maintenance.
+It runs on the same server as your Node.js app for simple [installation](#installation) and zero maintenance.

 ## Features